 - a.
 The trail shall be used for walking only; - b.
 The trail surface shall be unpaved and composed of natural materials: - c.
-The usable trail area shall remain as is, including a variable width and shall not be expanded; and - d.
-Safety barriers of minimal design, such as post-rope, split-rail, or similar design, may be included where necessary along the edges of the trail.
+The usable trail area shall remain as is, including a variable width and shall not be expanded bayward; and - d.
+Safety barriers of minimal design, such as post-rope, split-rail, or similar design, may be included where necessary along the edges of the trail, when and where there are hazards, as long as intermittent access to the water is still provided.

 - PD1.14 - If ongoing erosion makes any segment(s) of the La Playa Trail unsuitable for public use by creating health and safety risks, or if it creates the need to protect natural resources, the following requirements shall apply: - a.
 Maintain and restore the trail in place, and then, if necessary, relocate the trail away from the water toward the District's landward jurisdictional boundary; - b.
 If shoreline restoration is necessary and it would be feasible to preserve continuous use of the trail, incorporate natural materials or nature-based shoreline adaptation strategies into the restoration and other improvements; and - c.
-If the trail is relocated, ensure that it adheres to the standards set forth under PD1.13. - Preserve the La Playa Trail trailhead cultural marker, located at Talbot Street.
-PD1.15 - PD1.16 Enhance the La Plava Trail trailhead at Talbot Street, with minimal activating features. including additional seating, public art, informational and interpretive signage, and bollards made from natural materials, to control access. - Prohibit restrooms from the La Playa Trail trailhead.
-PD1.17 - PD1.18 Preserve the La Playa Trail trailhead as a Scenic Vista Area, as described in PD1.33.
+If the trail is relocated, ensure that it adheres to the standards set forth under PD1.13. - PD1.15 Preserve the La Playa Trail trailhead cultural marker, located at Talbot Street. - PD1.16 Enhance the La Playa Trail trailhead at Talbot Street, with minimal activating features, including additional seating, public art, informational and interpretive signage, and wood posts to control access, while still protecting existing public views. - PD1.17 Prohibit restrooms from the La Playa Trail trailhead. - PD1.18 Preserve the La Playa Trail trailhead as a Scenic Vista Area, as described in PD1.34.

-- Modify, or replace in-kind, the existing water-based transfer point at the Shelter PD1.19 Island Pier, as generally depicted in Figure PD1.3. - PD1.20 Allow development of up to four water-based transfer points in the following locations, as generally depicted in Figure PD1.3: - a.
-Near the intersection of Anchorage Lane and Shelter Island Drive (Entry Segment): - b.
+- Dused Hallstell Follies and Short Termin ablie Bocking - PD1.19 Modify, or replace in-kind, the existing water-based transfer point at the Shelter Island Pier, as generally depicted in Figure PD1.3. - AP PD1.20 - Allow development of up to four water-based transfer points in the following locations, as generally depicted in Figure PD1.3: - a.
+Near the intersection of Anchorage Lane and Shelter Island Drive (Entry Segment); - b.
 Northeast of the opening of the Shelter Island Yacht Basin; - c.
 At the opening of the Shelter Island Yacht Basin; and - d.
 In between the Shelter Island Boat Launch and Shelter Island Pier.
-This waterbased transfer point should be developed for small recreational water-craft, such as dinghies. - PD1.21 - Modify, or replace in-kind, existing short-term public docking in the following locations, as generally depicted in Figure PD1.3: - a.
+This water-based transfer point should be developed for small recreational water-craft, such as dinghies. - PD1.21 Modify, or replace in-kind, existing short-term public docking in the following locations, as generally depicted in Figure PD1.3: - a.
 Northeast of the opening of the Shelter Island Yacht Basin: - b.
 Opening of Shelter Island Yacht Basin; and - c.
-Southeast corner of the Shelter Island Yacht Basin.

-- PD1.22 - Develop up to four additional short-term public docking slips in association with recreational marina-related facilities, provided there is no net increase in slips within the subdistrict.
+Southeast corner of the Shelter Island Yacht Basin. - AP PD1.22 - Develop up to four additional short-term public docking slips in association with recreational marina-related facilities, provided there is no net increase in slips within the subdistrict.